pustike/pustike-inject/README.md

     binder.setDefaultScope(Singleton.class);// to change the default scope to Singleton
     ```

-  2. *Lazy Singleton Scope*: Instructs the Injector to lazily initialize this singleton-scoped binding, i.e. only when it's is requested or being injected.
+  2. *Lazy Singleton Scope*: Instructs the Injector to lazily initialize this singleton-scoped binding, i.e. only when it is requested or being injected.
     ```java
     binder.bind(Service.class).to(ServiceImpl.class).asLazySingleton();
     // or it can be configured using the annotation